Nat101/Nat101/README.md

 ### Welcome!
-My name is Natalie and I'm a Data Focused Software Engineer.
+My name is Natalie and I'm a Data Engineer.

 :computer: I have a degree in Computer Science from the University of Alaska and currently work as a Senior Data Engineer.
 I'm also an Adjunct Instructor for the College of Engineering at UAA teaching Introduction to Data Science.